|the cast/band of Christmas at the Local (photo by Dan Norman)

 talented cast of actor/ singer/ musicians enter the local pub one by one.
 As the audience continues to chat amongst themselves, they greet each other, shed their winter gear, pull their instruments out of their cases, and maybe play a little.
 It feels like the most welcoming neighborhood bar since Cheers.
 Eventually the songs start to take a little more form, the house lights darken so slowly you don't even realize it, and the show has begun.
 After a couple of eclectic holiday songs I'm sure I first heard on the MPR Morning Show** ages ago, the first story begins.
 A Child's Christmas in Wales is a charming story of just that, filled with such clear imagery and emotions that I began to feel nostalgia for my own Christmases Past, which were not spent anywhere near Wales.
 The music (by Cerys Matthews and Mason Neely) was originally written for a full orchestra and adapted by Music Director Jason Hansen for a folky collection of instruments, and I don't really remember anything specific about it other than it perfectly complements and enhances the emotions of the story, which is perhaps the best thing that could be set about a musical score.

 When the first story ends in what feels like too short a time (the whole show runs about 75 minutes and leaves you wanting more), the next piece begins.
 Dr. Maya Angelou's poem Amazing Peace, written in 2005, is so bittersweet and hopeful, seemingly speaking directly to the current moment (specifically the Israel-Hamas War), that it brought tears to my eyes.
 Especially when accompanied by original music by local singer/songwriter Chastity Brown, another perfect marriage of text and music (not surprising, that's what Theater Latte Da does).
 Where the first story feels cozy, warm, and nostalgic, this second piece, with the door literally opened to let in the cold, dark night, feels starkly and painfully real.

 (photo by Dan Norman)

-It's been a while since we've seen a full set with walls on the Ritz Theater stage, and this one is impressive: a detailed and authentic-looking pub, complete with a bar, a piano, a booth and other cozy seating areas, rustic chandeliers, a door and windows looking out on the dark and snowy night, and walls covered with photos, instruments, and memorabilia.
+Last year's impressive full set returns: a detailed and authentic-looking pub, complete with a bar, a piano, a booth and other cozy seating areas, rustic chandeliers, a door and windows looking out on the dark and snowy night, and walls covered with photos, instruments, and memorabilia.
 It's the kind of place where I'd love to have a pint and hang out for a few hours.
 The lighting design helps to create that cozy feel, including lanterns hanging from the ceiling over the audience that darken and lighten at just the right moments.
 The cast is dressed in casual, cozy, chic winter wear, a little festive but not in an over-the-top ugly Christmas sweater kind of way (only classy Christmas sweaters and scarves in this pub).
 Finally and as always with Latte Da in this space, the sound mix of all the voices and instruments is perfect.
 (Scenic design by Benjamin Olsen, props design by Abbee Warmboe, lighting design by Marcus Dilliard, costume design by Amber Brown, sound design by C. Andrew Mayer).

 Look heavenward and speak the word aloud.